 Jump toUpdate content

-Configuring a Prometheus monitoring server with a Grafana dashboard
+Configuring a Prometheus monitoring Instance with a Grafana dashboard

 Prometheus is a flexible monitoring solution that is in development since 2012.
 The software stores all its data in a time series database and offers a multi-dimensional data-model and a powerful query language to generate reports of the monitored resources.

 In this tutorial you learn, how to use a Prometheus Monitoring Instance with a Grafana dashboard.

 We recommend you follow this tutorial using a Production-Optimized Instance.

 You may need certain IAM permissions to carry out some actions described on this page.
 This means:

 - you are the Owner of the Scaleway Organization in which the actions will be carried out, or

 - you are an IAM user of the Organization, with a policy granting you the necessary permission sets